-Like I said, there are trade offs and comprises that a lens designer and lens buyer have to live with.
-I illustrated the trade offs of a faster lens above.
-A slower lens for a lot less money was more important.
+Like I said, there are trade offs and comprises that a lens designer and a lens buyer will have to live with.
+I illustrated the trade offs of the faster lens above.
+A slower lens is a lot less money, that was more important to me.

 What about a wider zoom range?
-I do have the 28-85 f3.5-4.5 from the same era.
+I do have the 28-85 f3.5-4.5 from a few years earlier.
 I would say it matches the image quality, but is twice the weight and size.
-The price comparable.
-Nikon has made that 28-85 zoom lens smaller and lighter, I had one, I gave it away.
-It’s build quality was not up to even this 35-70, nor was the image quality.
+The price is comparable.
+Nikon did make that 28-85 zoom lens smaller and lighter, I had one, I gave it away.
+Its build quality was not very good, nor was the image quality.

 There are so many different lenses out there.
 You can’t try them all.
 Sometimes you get lucky No lens is perfect.
 You make compromises and settle into a happy place.
 I hope this is helpful.